spr15bd/content-management-system/README.md

 On the back-end,

-- your app starts at `server.js`
+- this app starts at `server.js`
-- add frameworks and packages in `package.json`
+- frameworks and packages in `package.json`
-- safely store app secrets in `.env` (nobody can see this but you and people you invite)

-Click `Show` in the header to see your app live.
-Updates to your code will instantly deploy.
+Click `Show` in the header to see the app live.

 ## Made by [Glitch](https://glitch.com/)